Research — Narrative CV

 My specialty is the self.
 Unraveling the relationship between body and mind, and using that understanding to design the transformation of the body and of the narrative self.
 In a word — how do we create the moment when someone can say, "this world is worth living in"?

 I am an assistant professor at the Interfaculty Initiative in Information Studies, The University of Tokyo, where I research technologies such as virtual reality (VR), avatars, and the metaverse.
-If I had to name the field, it would be human–computer interaction (HCI) — the study of designing how people relate to computers.
-But what I've consistently looked at within that field is not the technology itself, but what happens to a person's "self" the moment they touch it.
+Mainly, this is research in human–computer interaction (HCI) — the field that designs how people relate to computers.
+But what I've consistently been drawn to within it is not the technology itself, but what happens to a person's "self" once they've touched it.
 Change someone's appearance, and their behavior changes; eventually, even their sense of who they are begins to shift.
-I've faced this puzzle by moving back and forth between engineering, psychology, and qualitative research.
+I've faced this puzzle by moving back and forth between information science and engineering and the humanities and social sciences, freely combining both quantitative and qualitative research methods.

-This history has passed through two major turns: from the laboratory to the field, and from numbers to words.
-What follows is the story of those turns.
+This history has passed through a turn: from the laboratory to the field, from numbers to words.
+At the root of it was one question — am I coming to know what I want to know, in the way I wanted to know it?
+What follows is the story of how that question kept pulling me off course.
 Individual papers and practices can be traced through the links below.

-The starting point was a simple realization from my undergraduate years.
-Enrolled in engineering but drawn to the humanities, I filled my schedule with lectures on the human mind.
+The starting point was a vague unease from my undergraduate years.
+The line between the sciences and the humanities had been installed in me, almost like a curse, ever since high school; yet there I was, enrolled in engineering and drawn to Japanese literature, filling my schedule with lectures on the human mind.
+Psychology, neuroscience, philosophy, information engineering… I considered department after department, and none of them quite fit.
+It was in the midst of this that I encountered Professor Takuji Narumi — who would later become my mentor — and the field of virtual reality.
 Struck, as if by lightning, by the — perhaps obvious — discovery that "it's fine to think about matters of the mind even in an engineering department," I knocked on the door of a VR lab.
-There, the science of understanding the human mind and the engineering of designing it had fused into one.
+There, the science of understanding the human mind and the engineering of designing it had melted into one.

 The Laboratory Years — When the Body Changes, the Mind Changes

-In graduate school, I spent my time in the laboratory investigating how body transformation experiences mediated through avatars affect a person's perception, cognition, and behavior.
-I built Double Shellf, where I faced a doppelganger identical to myself; ran self-distancing experiments that manipulated psychological distance by viewing my own body from outside as if in an out-of-body experience; and studied how a neighboring avatar's appearance and role shape the Proteus effect and the social Simon effect — tracing, through one experiment after another, how a change in appearance seeps into the mind.
-In my research on co-embodiment — operating a single avatar by blending the movements of two people — I tackled the transfer of physical skill and the mystery of "whose agency was that," and received two international awards for it.
+In graduate school, I kept investigating in the laboratory how body transformation experiences mediated through avatars affect a person's perception, cognition, and behavior: Double Shellf, where I faced a doppelganger identical to myself; self-distancing research that manipulated psychological distance by viewing my own body from outside as if in an out-of-body experience; and how a neighboring avatar's appearance and role shape the Proteus effect and the social Simon effect… I kept chasing, through one experiment after another, how a change in an avatar's appearance shifts a person's cognition and behavior.
+In my research on co-embodiment — operating a single avatar by blending the movements of two people — I tackled the transfer of physical skill and the mystery of "whose agency was that."
 These findings, spanning transformation, doppelgangers, and co-embodiment, are summarized in a chapter of a cognitive science textbook.

 The Dead End and the Turn — From Numbers to Words